jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 ---------------------------

 To ensure that the example portlet has been deployed successfully, do the following:
-* Point your web browser at the base URL of your portal (URL of a default local JBoss Portal Platform installation is [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
+* Point your web browser at the base URL of your portal (URL of a default local JBoss Portal Platform (JPP) installation is [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
 * Sign in as root or other user with manager:/platform/administrators permissions.
 * Go to Top Menu > Group > Administration > Application Registry and hit Import Applications.
 After that, you should